 Value is the first and the core principle in the Lean management system.
 Before you start a project, define what will bring most value to customers.
 This understanding will help to work on the functionality that customers need.
 In other words, you need to define what your customer will pay for.

 For example, in GanttPRO we constantly analyze all features requests.
 We count the number of them.
 Based on this number, we prioritize certain features.
 We make them our primary focus to improve our online Gantt chart software.
 Thus we move from release to release making our product better.
 This is how it looks with the first key Lean project management principle.

 During the next step – value stream – managers create a map of the whole life cycle.
 It starts with needed materials and ends with a final delivery to a customer.
 To pursue the ultimate goals of Lean management – to reduce waste – it’s essential to value every step, process, feature, and materials.
-Thus you will identify whether each of them gives any value to the project or does not.
-At this stage, you should eliminate everything without any value.
+Thus you will identify whether each of them gives or does not give any value to the project.
+At this stage of Lean project management, you should eliminate everything without any value.

 After you removed waste, there should be a smooth flow of your project.
 It should go without any interruptions and delays and move towards the final goal.

 Pull requires a high level of flexibility.
-According to this lean management principle, managers should take actions when a customer orders or dictates it.
+According to this Lean management principle, managers should take actions when a customer orders or dictates it.
 This is opposite to some traditional manufacturing approaches.
 They include forecasts or schedules to push work.
-Thus, the pull principle ensures that project teams won’t take any steps ahead of time.
+Thus, the Pull Lean management principle ensures that project teams won’t take any steps ahead of time.

 After all, all four above-described steps should lead to perfection.
 But it is a step-by-step ongoing process.
 A pursuit of perfection is what makes you improve quality and eliminate waste and finally, make your Lean project management more efficient.

 What is Lean methodology?